Creative Chat with Potter Katie Robbins

 I’m not quite sure what this question means?
 If it’s a physical toolbox – then I make my creations on a pottery wheel.
 If it’s more about asking where I get my inspiration from – then its all around me.
 I’ve recently been reading Julia Cameron’s ‘The Artist Way’ – which is a series of exercises designed to unlock your creativity and give your artist more confidence.
 It’s been interesting to see how to unlock creativity through a series of meditative exercises and how it really helps to have a clear mind to then go ahead and explore other ideas.
 It’s hard to sum up in a few lines as there is so much more that the Artist Way does.
 But it basically encourages you to open up to ideas and to nourish your inner artist – I thoroughly recommend it to anyone who wants an extra boost, or is thinking of doing something completely different but doesn’t have the courage to start.

-What do you enjoy about running your business and find easy?
+What do you enjoy about running your own business and which parts come most easily to you?

-What don’t you enjoy and find difficult, what are the obstacles?
+What don’t you enjoy, what do you find difficult, and what are the challenges?

 I actually don’t enjoy taking all my product photos!
 I like taking ‘pretty pictures for Instagram’ and although I am ok at taking photos I think website photos need to be so crisp, and it takes me so long to do this and edit them.
 I now prefer to outsource this, even though I still like to have editorial control about the mood and style of the photos.